 Types of Wingers

 Left wingers typically play along the left side of the rink.
 It also helps for a left wing to shoot left-handed, as it makes it easier to play the puck on the boards and distribute it to the middle of the ice.
 However, right-handed players also sometimes play left wing, as it is easier to take one-timers and create better shooting angles in the offensive zone.

-Right wingers have much of the same responsibilities of the left wingers, except they play primarily on the right side of the rink.
+Right wingers have much of the same responsibilities as the left wingers, except they play primarily on the right side of the rink.
 As opposed to left wingers, it helps to have a right-handed shot when playing right wing on breakouts and when skating the puck up ice against defensemen.
 However, some left-handed players play right wing because it is easier to take one-timers and create better shooting angles in the offensive zone.

-The following lists some of the top wingers in the National Hockey League by team:
+The following lists some of the top wingers in the National Hockey League:

 What does a winger do in hockey?

-A winger is a forward position in hockey who plays near the boards on the left or right hand wings of the ice.
+A winger is a forward position in hockey who plays near the boards on the left or right-hand sides of the ice.
 Wingers are responsible for making shots on goal in the offensive zone and covering the point and high slot in the defensive zone.

 How do you break out as a winger?